CWT-Enhanced Vibration Sensing With Time-Frequency Region Localization Using YOLO: Introduction

 \section{Introduction}

-Rolling bearings are critical components in rotating machinery, and their operational reliability directly influences equipment lifespan, production efficiency, and safety~\cite{Zhang2020_DLReview}.
+Rolling bearings are critical components in rotating machinery, and operational reliability directly influences equipment lifespan, production efficiency, and safety~\cite{Zhang2020_DLReview}.
 Studies suggest that nearly 40\% of rotating machinery failures originate from bearing faults~\cite{Neupane2020_Review}.
-These faults are often implicit in dynamic, non-stationary vibration signals, making their early-stage diagnosis particularly challenging.
-Vibration signals acquired from rotating machinery are typically recorded as one-dimensional time-domain sequences.
-These raw signals contain temporal patterns related to mechanical faults, such as impulsive features caused by inner race or ball defects~\cite{Xia2018_CNN_Multisensor}.
-However, these characteristics are often masked by noise and operational variability, especially during early-stage degradation~\cite{Zhang2020_DLReview}.
-Moreover, time-domain signals lack explicit frequency information, making it difficult to distinguish fault types that manifest at similar time intervals but differ in spectral behavior~\cite{Neupane2020_Review} (e.g., ball vs. outer race faults, inner race faults vs. imbalance, and looseness vs. misalignment, etc).
+In practical rotating systems, bearing health is monitored through vibration sensing, where transducers capture one-dimensional time-domain signals reflecting the mechanical condition of the machine.
+However, early-stage fault signatures are often weak, transient, and highly non-stationary, making them difficult to observe and interpret under realistic operating conditions~\cite{Zhang2020_DLReview,Neupane2020_Review}.

-Several traditional signal processing methods, such as short-time Fourier transform (STFT), Wigner-Ville distribution (WVD)~\cite{WVD}, and Hilbert-Huang transform (HHT)~\cite{EMD_HHT}, have been widely used to characterize non-stationary signals in both time and frequency domains.
-However, each of these methods exhibits intrinsic limitations~\cite{Zhang2020_DLReview, Neupane2020_Review}.
-STFT employs a fixed analysis window, resulting in a fundamental trade-off between time and frequency resolution, which restricts its ability to capture features across multiple scales.
-WVD offers high resolution in theory, but it suffers from severe cross-term interference when analyzing multi-component signals.
-This interference often leads to spurious artifacts in the resulting spectrograms, which complicates the interpretation of fault features.
-HHT is data-adaptive and can decompose signals into intrinsic mode functions (IMFs), but its performance is highly sensitive to noise.
-Furthermore, it lacks a rigorous mathematical foundation for its empirical mode decomposition (EMD), which undermines the stability and reliability of its instantaneous frequency representation.
+Vibration signals acquired from rotating machinery contain impulsive features related to mechanical defects, such as inner-race, outer-race, or ball faults~\cite{Xia2018_CNN_Multisensor}.
+Nevertheless, raw time-domain waveforms do not reveal how fault-related energy is distributed across time and frequency, making it difficult to distinguish fault types with similar temporal behavior but different spectral characteristics~\cite{Neupane2020_Review}.